Seamless Mosaic Internals

 • src/tests/test_mosaic_view_transform.pyMosaicViewTransform camera math: world↔screen round-trip, y-flip orientation, zoom-anchor invariance, aspect-ratio preservation (pure QTransform math, no widget shown).

 • src/tests/test_mosaic_compositor.py — the Qt-free render_scene_argb: alpha is 0 exactly on the nodata collar and 255 on the valid interior, RGBA shape/dtype, valid pixels get color, a disjoint viewport comes back fully transparent (no Qt).
+Issue #675: with explicit stretch_bounds set on the scene, a gradient fixture renders identically whether read at the full extent or a further-zoomed-in crop; a paired test with stretch_bounds=None proves the same fixture does drift under the old viewport-percentile fallback, confirming the regression coverage is meaningful.

 • src/tests/test_mosaic_crs_dialog.pyReprojectPromptDialog in isolation (offscreen Qt), constructed directly from plain lists.